 There are two types of USB connectors: Standard A and Standard B.

-Nowadays, almost any device that you can buy can connect to the computer through the USB interface, whether it is a keyboard, a mouse, a Smartphone, a printer o any other object of this kind.
+Nowadays, almost any device that you can buy can connect to the computer through the USB interface, whether it is a keyboard, a mouse, a Smartphone, a printer o any other object of this kind find out here now.
 Even a device designed and built by you can be connected to your personal computer.